 If you’re feeling ill or have minor injuries, the best advice is to see a pharmacist first.
 Most speak English and give free advice and diagnosis.
 They can also clean wounds and issue some prescription drugs.
 If the problem is more serious than you suspected, you will be referred to a doctor.
 Pharmacies are usually open from 8 in the morning until 9 or 10 at night and can be found easily all over Ao Nang and Krabi Town.
 In Railay and Ton Sai there are no pharmacies.

-If you are staying Ao Nang, there are also a number of private English-speaking doctors’ clinics, including a pediatrician (available during Nov – Apr only).
-If you do not have travel insurance, be sure to ask for all charges upfront, as these places tend to hike up their prices for claims purposes.
+If you are staying Ao Nang, there are also a number of private English-speaking doctors’ clinics, of which Dr Somboon, next to 7-Eleven on the road heading from the beach to the village, is probably the best and least expensive.
+If you do not have travel insurance, be sure to ask for all charges upfront, as many of these places tend to hike up their prices for claims purposes.

 BANKS, POST OFFICES AND COMMUNICATIONS